Knock, Knock: What to Do if Police Show Up With a Search Warrant

 Mark Diaz & Associates – Experienced Houston/Galveston Criminal Defense Lawyers

-When you have been charged with a crime, you need an experienced lawyer who focuses exclusively on defending criminal cases and who will aggressively protect your rights.
+When you have been charged with a crime, you need an experienced criminal defense lawyer who focuses exclusively on defending criminal cases and who will aggressively protect your rights.
 Throughout my career, I have successfully handled every type of criminal defense case there is.
 More importantly, criminal defense is the only thing I do.
 I have witnessed firsthand how a criminal charge can negatively impact every area of a person’s life.
 As a lawyer, I consider it a privilege to help people during this stressful time in their lives.
 Call me today at (409) 515-6170 for a free consultation to discuss your case.